JawzoD3TH/MetricClock/README.md

         Relax.
         :P   These are just recommendations, also whether zero-based or 1, I personally tend towards the former, it's The Metric System we're talking about after all.

-Help save humanity!
-Help save time for all of mankind!

         - If you're looking to use this code quickly in your own project, the 'Form1.cs' is the essence of it.
           Look at the 'MetricArduinoTimer.ino' file as an example of code borrowing.